cmontesv/clim2agri/README.md

 * Create Virtual Environment:

 Open the terminal and access the folder you have just decompressed.
 This can be accomplished with the ‘cd’ command followed by the path to the folder.
-The picture below shows an example.

 In order to create the virtual environment you should write the following command, where ‘name_of_env’ is an arbitrary name for the environment you are creating.